 Justice Building, 1162 Court St. NE, Salem 97301; 503-378-4400

 The Legislature created the Office of Attorney General in 1891.
 The Department of Justice was later established by the Legislature in 1947 and is the equivalent of the state’s law firm.
-The attorney general is the chief legal officer of the state and heads the Department of Justice.
-With nine divisions and approximately 1,300 employees, the agency, headquartered in Salem, has nine legal and 11 child support offices throughout the state.
+The attorney general is the chief law officer of the state and heads the Department of Justice.
+With a staff of approximately 1,300, the agency, headquartered in Salem, has 10 legal and 13 child support offices throughout the state.